ailabspace/Comparison-of-Autonomous-Driving-IL-Pipeline-for-Ego-Vehicle-Changes/README.md

 # Publications
-If you have used this repository in any of your scientific work, please consider citing my work:
+If you have used this repository in any of your scientific work, please consider citing our work:

 ```bibtex
 @inproceedings{Noorsyamimi2024IV,